Fengshou-Xu/GrpahCodeBERT/README.md

         'tree-sitter-javascript',
         'tree-sitter-python',
         'tree-sitter-php/php',
-        'tree-sitter-php/php_only',
+        'tree-sitter-php/php\_only',
         'tree-sitter-java',
         'tree-sitter-ruby',
         'tree-sitter-c-sharp',
     ]
 )

-or it will fail to generate my-language.so
+or it will fail to generate my-language.so.